PHorg Logo

 April, 1906

-Thr ruins of the Palace Hotel and the Call Building in the distance
+Thr ruins of The Palace Hotel and the Call Building in the distance

 and cable cars running along Geary Street.